tasteimage/Reg4RQNN/README.md

 # README

-This is a test demo of our unprinted paper *Weighted Regularization Method Based on Reduced Biquaternion Complex Modulus*
+This is a test demo of our unprinted paper *New Weighted Regularization Method for Reduced Biquaternion Neural Network*.
+And it also includes a part of the core code implementation.

 Here is a briefly introduction of how to run this demo: